acolomb/qet_terminal_tables/README.md

 already exist, exported from QElectroTech using the **Project** > **Export the internal project database** menu item.

+**Note: The internal database is only updated when needed, such as during project loading or when an index table is reloaded.
+If you have no index tables in your project, the exported database may be outdated until the project is closed and re-opened!**

 ### Style Sheet ###